adv100500/FlashLoanCommodityTradeFinance/README.md

 **Advantage of flash loans for commodity trading companies:**

-As the whole transaction takes place in a few seconds, the advantage for the trading company is a much lower interest expense (**hundreds of thousands times**) compared to traditional financing for the duration of the transaction and no collateral is required.
+As the whole transaction takes place in a few seconds, the advantage for the trading company is a much lower interest expense (as the interest rate is charged for the period of a few seconds) compared to traditional financing for the duration of the transaction and no collateral is required.

 **Definitions**